kamejosh/owlbear-hp-tracker/USAGE.md

 ![Statblock Selected](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/statblock_selected.png)

-The statblock shows all the creature information including available spells and spell detailed spell information.
+The statblock shows all the creature information including available spells and detailed spell information.

 #### Player Action Window

 ![Player Action Window](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/player_action_window.png)

 The Player Action Window has reduced functionality compared to the GM Action Window.
 Tokens that have either the HP Bar or Player Visibility enabled show up in this window.
-Items that are invisible (hidden) within the scene don't show up here!
+Tokens that are invisible (hidden) within the scene don't show up here!

 For tokens that have the Player Visibility set, their name change option, values, and statblock are shown.
 Otherwise just the dynamic-color background is there to indicate the current status of the creature.

 Tokens don't follow the drag and drop order in the [GM Action Window](#hp-tracker-action-window).
-But when activated in the [Settings](#global-settings) Tokens will be ordered by their initiative value.
+But when activated in the [Settings](#global-settings) Tokens will be ordered by their initiative value, disregarding which group they belong to.

 ### HP Tracker Context Item